Small Business Saturday!

 - The No-Fail Gift.
 What woman (and a growing number of men) wouldn't enjoy the gift of a rejuvenating facial or a spa mani/pedi?
 Be creative with gift certificates - package them together with a retail product, such as a hand cream, candle, or lip balm that allows clients to purchase as attractive, ready-made gifts for family and friends.

 - Pay it forward.
 Join forces with a local charity and let customers know that each time a service (or gift card) is purchased, a portion of the sale goes to the dedicated charity.

 - Collaborate.
 Small-business owners in the service industry have an opportunity to partner with stores or other service providers to gain attention.
 As an example, Salons & Spas can partner with chiropractors, fitness professionals, boutiques, florists, or bakeries to combine forces and help bring exposure to each others businesses.

 Now’s the time to start considering your marketing plan for Small Business Saturday and build a big buzz around why your customers and community should join you on this fun day!
 Utilize Eventbrite or Facebook to create a free event for your salon & spa and share it on social media, email, etc to help spread awareness to existing and potential customers of your special offerings and happenings on Small Business Saturday.

-Do you have additional tips for making Small Business Saturday a great success with fellow independent business owners?
+Do you have additional tips for making Small Business Saturday a great success?
 Comment below!